roman-milk/roman-milk.github.io/the-perfect-game.md

  "Now that's just mean!"
 I interjected.

  Cheryl laughed.
 She reached out and caressed Anne's cheek.
 "Don't worry sweetness.
 We'll play again some time.
 And I'll see if we can't even out the odds.
 I think you'd be beautiful skewered."
-Report_Story #6